Astronomox/DataFlix/README.md

 -- Enable Row Level Security (RLS) for the users table ALTER TABLE public.users ENABLE ROW LEVEL SECURITY;

--- Policy: Allow users to view their own profile CREATE POLICY "Allow individual read access"
-ON public.users FOR SELECT
-USING (auth.uid() = id);

--- Policy: Allow users to update their own profile CREATE POLICY "Allow individual update access"
-ON public.users FOR UPDATE
-USING (auth.uid() = id)
-WITH CHECK (auth.uid() = id);
+-- **FIX FOR RECURSION ERROR**
+-- Create a helper function to get the current user's role.
+-- This function runs with the privileges of the user who created it, -- bypassing RLS and thus preventing infinite recursion on the 'users' table.

--- Function to automatically insert a new user into the public.users table upon registration CREATE OR REPLACE FUNCTION public.handle_new_user() RETURNS TRIGGER AS $$
+CREATE OR REPLACE FUNCTION public.get_my_role() RETURNS TEXT AS $$
 BEGIN
+  RETURN (SELECT role FROM public.users WHERE id = auth.uid());
+END;
+$$ LANGUAGE plpgsql SECURITY DEFINER;

+-- Safely create policies for the users table
+DROP POLICY IF EXISTS "Allow individual read access" ON public.users;
+CREATE POLICY "Allow individual read access" ON public.users FOR SELECT USING (auth.uid() = id);

+DROP POLICY IF EXISTS "Allow individual update access" ON public.users;
+CREATE POLICY "Allow individual update access" ON public.users FOR UPDATE USING (auth.uid() = id) WITH CHECK (auth.uid() = id);

+-- **POLICY FOR ADMIN DASHBOARD (FIXED)**
+DROP POLICY IF EXISTS "Allow admin read access" ON public.users;
+CREATE POLICY "Allow admin read access" ON public.users FOR SELECT USING (public.get_my_role() = 'admin');

+-- This robust function handles creating a user profile from the metadata -- provided during signup.
+It is idempotent and safe to run again.
+CREATE OR REPLACE FUNCTION public.handle_new_user() RETURNS TRIGGER AS $$
+BEGIN
+  -- This function is triggered on both user INSERT (signup) and UPDATE.
+  -- The app's logic first signs up the user (INSERT) and then immediately updates them with metadata.
+  -- This check ensures we only create a profile row if one doesn't exist AND -- if the necessary metadata (like 'name') is present, which only happens on the UPDATE trigger.
+  -- This prevents the INSERT trigger from failing due to missing data.
+  IF NOT EXISTS (SELECT 1 FROM public.users WHERE id = new.id) AND new.raw_user_meta_data->>'name' IS NOT NULL THEN
     INSERT INTO public.users (id, name, email, role, department, level) VALUES (
       new.id,
       new.raw_user_meta_data->>'name',
       new.email,
-    new.raw_user_meta_data->>'role',
+      COALESCE(new.raw_user_meta_data->>'role', 'student'),
       new.raw_user_meta_data->>'department',
-    (new.raw_user_meta_data->>'level')::INT
+      COALESCE((new.raw_user_meta_data->>'level')::INT, 100)
     );
+  END IF;
   RETURN new;
 END;
 $$ LANGUAGE plpgsql SECURITY DEFINER;

--- Trigger to execute the function after a new user signs up in Supabase Auth CREATE TRIGGER on_auth_user_created
+-- Safely drop old triggers to avoid conflicts
+DROP TRIGGER IF EXISTS on_auth_user_created ON auth.users;
+DROP TRIGGER IF EXISTS on_auth_user_changed ON auth.users;

+-- This trigger now runs on both INSERT and UPDATE of an auth.users record.
+CREATE TRIGGER on_auth_user_changed
-AFTER INSERT ON auth.users
+AFTER INSERT OR UPDATE ON auth.users
 FOR EACH ROW EXECUTE FUNCTION public.handle_new_user();

--- Create storage bucket for user avatars
-INSERT INTO storage.buckets (id, name, public)
+-- Create storage bucket for user avatars (safe if it already exists) INSERT INTO storage.buckets (id, name, public)
 VALUES ('avatars', 'avatars', TRUE)
 ON CONFLICT (id) DO NOTHING;

--- Policies for avatar storage: Allow users to manage their own avatars CREATE POLICY "Allow individual avatar access"
+-- Safely create policies for avatar storage
+DROP POLICY IF EXISTS "Allow individual avatar access" ON storage.objects;
-ON storage.objects FOR SELECT
-USING (bucket_id = 'avatars' AND auth.uid() = owner);
+CREATE POLICY "Allow individual avatar access" ON storage.objects FOR SELECT USING (bucket_id = 'avatars' AND auth.uid() = owner);

-CREATE POLICY "Allow individual avatar upload"
+DROP POLICY IF EXISTS "Allow individual avatar upload" ON storage.objects;
-ON storage.objects FOR INSERT
-WITH CHECK (bucket_id = 'avatars' AND auth.uid() = owner);
+CREATE POLICY "Allow individual avatar upload" ON storage.objects FOR INSERT WITH CHECK (bucket_id = 'avatars' AND auth.uid() = owner);

-CREATE POLICY "Allow individual avatar update"
+DROP POLICY IF EXISTS "Allow individual avatar update" ON storage.objects;
-ON storage.objects FOR UPDATE
-USING (bucket_id = 'avatars' AND auth.uid() = owner);
+CREATE POLICY "Allow individual avatar update" ON storage.objects FOR UPDATE USING (bucket_id = 'avatars' AND auth.uid() = owner);

--- Create the 'materials' table
-CREATE TABLE public.materials (
-  id UUID PRIMARY KEY DEFAULT gen_random_uuid(), title TEXT NOT NULL, course TEXT NOT NULL,
+-- Create the 'materials' table ONLY if it doesn't exist CREATE TABLE IF NOT EXISTS public.materials ( id UUID PRIMARY KEY DEFAULT gen_random_uuid(), title TEXT NOT NULL, course TEXT NOT NULL,